sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 ## Next Steps
  - [Start Using SAP HANA 2.0, express edition (Virtual Machine Method)](http://www.sap.com/developer/tutorials/hxe-ua-getting-started-vm.html)

+## Disclaimer
+SAP HANA, express edition is officially supported on SLES and RHEL.
+SAP Community members have been successful in running SAP HANA, express edition on other Linux operating systems that are not formally supported by SAP, such as Ubuntu, `openSUSE` and Fedora.
+SAP is not committing to resolving any issues that may arise from running SAP HANA, express edition on these platforms.

 ## Details
 ### You will learn
 How to download the VM image of SAP HANA 2.0, express edition, install the image on your laptop, and get started.